About Denise Cicuto, L.Ac., Dipl. OM.

 Teaching and learning:

-Kirsten Cowan of Angelica & Peony and I co-host TCM Talk.
-Twice a month we do a live show on Periscope focusing on different health issues and how Traditional Chinese Medicine can help.
-I write here in my own blog and also for AcuTake which is a great website for explaining acupuncture to people in a very down-to-earth way.
+Kirsten Cowan of Angelica & Peony and I co-hosted TCM Talk focusing on different health issues and how Traditional Chinese Medicine can help.
+I write here in my own blog and have also written for AcuTake which is a great website for explaining acupuncture to people in a very down-to-earth way.

 Continuing Education is required to keep my acupuncture license current and it’s also one of the things I like most about my profession.
 My advanced training includes: